garranz/bottleneck/README.md

 ## Installation

-The [DIB](./DIB) repository uses an old version of TensorFlow to work.
+The [DIB](./DIB) repository needs an old version of TensorFlow to work.
 We are gonna use conda environment to deal with this

 ### Conda environments